Outdoor Sports and Swimming Bounce Back as Restrictions Ease

-Deputy Assistant Commissioner Jane Connors, leading the Met’s strategic response to Covid-19, said:
+Deputy Assistant Commissioner Jane Connors, who leads the Met’s Covid-19 response, said:

-“We welcome the limited relaxation of rules on Monday and thank everyone who has played a vital part in making this happen.
-By staying at home, it has meant the infection rate has dropped, and some freedoms can once again return.
+“We welcome the limited relaxation of rules on Monday and thank everyone who played a vital part in making this happen.
+Staying home helped bring infection rates down, and now some freedoms are returning.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.